Barry8197/UV-Sintec/README.md

 The algorithm uses a cartesian coordinate plane to place the LED Beam Profile Origin with a flat response achieved with the optimal solution having the LED's correctly spaced in the x-y plane at a certain distance away.

+## Beam Profile & Cosine Response

+Contains files need to extract the beam profile of an LED. such files include the Arduino code and python scripts used in orer to operate the apparatus correctly.
+The code should offer to write the results to the database and show the 3D model of the beam Profile

+The steps needed to get the beam profile are summarised in Instructions (Beam Profile) along with examples of how the beam profile should look.